grnet/kamaki/docs/collection_of_examples/imageregister.rst

     Metadata file uploaded as pithos:debian_base3.diskdump.meta (version 1352)
     [kamaki]:

-.. note:: The `image register` command automatically create a meta file and
+.. note:: The `image register` command automatically creates a meta file and
     uploads it to the same location as the image.
 The meta file can be downloaded and reused for more image registrations.